anyarcherty/Titanic-Kaggle/README.md

 #### Purpose:

-This project is to predict if a passenger survived the sinking of the Titanic or not.
+This poject is to predict if a passenger survived the sinking of the Titanic or not.

 #### 1.1 Data Extraction